ITheEqualizer/Chatbot/README.md

 - `SIMILARITY_THRESHOLD = 0.7`—Below this?
 Bot says "Beats me, ask a human."

 Env vars?
 Use `python-dotenv` if you add it.
 Pro tip: Never commit secrets.
 Ever.

-## 🚀 Training Your Own Model: Go Full Mad Scientist

-Wanna make it *your* bot?
-Train on custom data!

-1. Prep a text file: `questions.txt` with lines like "Q: How do I reset?
-A: Click the big red button, genius."
-2. Run: `python train_model.py questions.txt` (Add this script?
-It's easy—see gensim docs).
-3. Output: New `MySuperBot.bin`.
-Swap in settings.py.
-4. Retrain embeddings: FastText CLI or gensim's `KeyedVectors`.

-**Warning:** Training takes coffee breaks.
-Lots of 'em.
-And GPU if you're fancy.

 ## 🧪 Testing: Because Bugs Are the Real Villains